Fateh2021/FitnessHabits/README.md

    npm run start

    ## To test in Android device, you need to open the project in Android Studio and run the application
-   npm cap add android
+   npx cap add android
-   npm run build
+   npx run build
-   npm cap copy
+   npx cap copy
-   npm cap open android
+   npx cap open android

    ## To test in iphone device, you need to open the project in Xcode and run the application
-   npm cap add ios
+   npx cap add ios
-   npm run build
+   npx run build
-   npm cap copy
+   npx cap copy
-   npm cap open ios
+   npx cap open ios